Stefano Piccinini

-Stefano Piccinini (born 31 December 2002) is an Italian professional footballer who plays as a defender for club Monopoli on loan from Cittadella.
+Stefano Piccinini (born 31 December 2002) is an Italian professional footballer who plays as a defender for club Monopoli.

-Career
+Club career

-On 22 May 2020 he signed his first professional contract for Sassuolo.
-On 2 August 2020 he made his Serie A debut against Udinese.
+On 22 May 2020, Piccinini signed his first professional contract with Sassuolo.
+On 2 August 2020, he made his Serie A debut against Udinese.

-On 17 July 2021, he was loaned to Serie C club Vis Pesaro.
-On 4 August 2022, Piccinini moved on a new loan to Pergolettese.
+On 17 July 2021, Piccinini was loaned to Serie C club Vis Pesaro.
+On 4 August 2022, he moved on a new loan to Pergolettese.
 The loan was extended for the 2023–24 season.

-On 30 August 2024, Piccinini signed with Cittadella.
+On 30 August 2024, Piccinini signed for Cittadella.

 Personal life

-His older brother Gabriele Piccinini is also a football player.
+His older brother Gabriele Piccinini is also a footballer.